Economic optimism splits along party lines; customer loyalty outweighs actual tangible assets

 Oakland, Calif., May 9th, 2019 – Broadly.com, the leading mobile-first productivity and communications platform for small businesses, today revealed the results of a new survey, conducted by The Harris Poll on Broadly’s behalf.
 The research illuminates the perspectives of American small and micro business leaders on: the economy, Big Tech competition, consumer attitudes, and operations and innovation.

-“America’s 30 million small businesses generate 44 percent of America’s GDP,” said Josh Melick, CEO and founder of Broadly.
+“America’s 30 million small businesses generate 44 percent of America’s GDP,” said Josh Melick, founder of Broadly.
 “They are a powerful part of our country’s economic engine and their perceptions on the factors that affect them are important to understand.”

 He continued, “There were some surprising findings, including the mixed emotions small business leaders have around playing David to Amazon’s Goliath and that 60 percent of them rank customer loyalty as a greater asset than actual revenue and sales.”